jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

 The results are delivered for Kong `v3.10` - Medium size (4 CPU / 8 GB RAM) and SOAP/XML plugins `v1.4.0`:
 - There is no memory leak and no restart of Kong GW pod observed after 24h tests:
   - Tested for `libxml2`, `libxslt` and `saxon`
-- A basic policy (Validation or Transformation or XPath Routing) done by a plugin (Request or Reponse) impacts in a negligible way the respone time and delivers the expected benefit
+- A basic policy (Validation or Transformation or XPath Routing) done by a plugin (Request or Reponse) impacts in a negliGiBle way the respone time and delivers the expected benefit
   - For instance, the `Kong proxy latency p95` (time taken by Kong itself) is very close to the reference measure:  1.10 ms (with plugins) vs 0.95 ms (without plugins)
 - All the features (WSDL and SOAPAction validation, 2 x XSLT Transformations with `libxslt` and XPath Routing) applied simultaneously on both plugins reduce the throughput (rps) by 10 times and the `Kong proxy latency p95` is ~4 ms compared to the reference measure without plugins 0.95 ms
   - Due to the complex nature of SOAP/XML, the plugin involves a high CPU usage than a simple proxyfication without plugin.
 So pay attention to correcly size the number of CPUs for the Kong node (vertical scaling) and/or the number of nodes (horizontal scaling)